 We extended Norton et al.'s (2007) research by introducing a new variable; curiosity.
 Norton and colleagues originally asserted that the less is more effect is partly driven by the lure of ambiguity; over-estimations of similarity to others in the absence of knowledge (Krueger & Clement, 1997, Rowatt et al., 1998, 1999; see also Ross et al., 1977) are challenged as more information is learnt.

 Asserting a novel account for this mechanism, we predicted that curiosity may also mediate the negative relationship between knowledge and liking.
-Specifically, knowing only a few traits about an individual may trigger feelings of curiosity, which increase attraction towards an individual due to the desire to learn more about them (Huang et al., 2017).
+Specifically, knowing only a few traits about an individual may trigger feelings of curiosity, which increases attraction towards an individual due to the desire to learn more about them (Huang et al., 2017).
 As the amount of knowledge increases, this curiosity diminishes, along with the associated attraction towards the target.

 We failed to support this prediction, however, owing in part to the unsuccessful replication of the less is more effect.
 Whilst curiosity was positively correlated with degree of liking (potentially supporting the driving effect of curiosity on attraction; Huang et al., 2017), the number of known traits did not influence curiosity towards the target.
 Since the effect of knowledge on curiosity did not emerge, we were thus unable to test the proposed mediation model.
 Consequently, we were unable to yield evidence for the predicted role of curiosity in impression formation, though we do not challenge the possibility of this effect emerging outside of the current study context.